plasma-umass/coverup/README.md

 that you run CoverUp using [Docker](https://www.docker.com/).

 ## Work In Progress
-Please enjoy this early release of CoverUp, and pardon any disruptions we may cause while we actively develop it.
+Please enjoy this early release of CoverUp, and pardon any disruptions while we actively develop it.

 ## Acknowledgements
 This material is based upon work supported by the National Science